corinthoneto/docker-lumen/README.md

 docker run --rm -it -v $(pwd):/app saada/lumen-cli lumen new app
 ```

-## Existing Lumen App (considering app folder is the folder project)
+## Existing Lumen App (considering that the app folder is a folder of your project)

 ```bash
 cd images/php/app